Rules for Social Security Eligibility:

 The procedure requires the following steps:

-1. You will submit a completed Social Security application to the US Social Security Administration Office at 2 Court St., 3rd Floor, (modern brick building across from Boscov’s department store) in downtown Binghamton.
+1. You will submit a completed Social Security application to the US Social Security Administration located at 2 Court St. in downtown Binghamton.
+(3rd Floor of modern brick building across the street from Boscov’s Department Store)

-2. You will show the Social Security representative your I-20, I-94, passport, visa, and proof of employment.
+2. You will show the Social Security representative your DS-2019, I-94, passport, visa, and proof of employment.
 A copy of your immigration documents will be kept as part of your application.

 3. You will be issued a Social Security number and card.